sandrina-p/gulp-boilerplate-scss-babel-browsersync-php/README.md

 ##### Using PHP to generate HTML (optional)

 Usually I write some basic PHP like `$variables` and `@foreach` to avoid repeting HTML markup and other stuff like css-line. [php2html](https://www.npmjs.com/package/gulp-php2html) is the secret.
+If you don't feel like that you can just delete `index.php` and use `index.html` as usually.

 ###### OSX
 1. Install [Homebrew](http://brew.sh/)